Job Prospects... At a glance

 Employers may require telecommunications technicians to become registered electrical service technicians with the Electrical Workers Registration Board.

-The number of students completing a Level 4 Certificate in Electrical and Electronic Engineering and Tech has grown substantially over the last few years, with a peak of 400 in 2013.
+The number of students completing a Level 4 Certificate in Electrical and Electronic Engineering and Tech has been steady over the last few years, apart from a peak of 400 in 2013.
 The number of graduates has stayed over 200 in the years since then.

 Qualification completions chart